mmicu/python-for-coding-interviews/README.md

 # Introduction

-List of several and useful `Python` data structures to know for coding interviews.
+This guide includes a list of several and useful `Python` data structures to know for coding interviews.

-It is intended to show main data structures incorporated in the language and their useful functions.
+It is intended to show the main data structures incorporated in the language and their useful functions.
 More advance `Python` feature will not be shown here.

-Information described here, can be integrated with the following list:
+Additional links:

 | **Topic** | **Link** |
 |---|---|